 1. Introduction

 Plant invasions are a worldwide occurrence that are linked to anthropogenic activities (Pysek et al., 2020).
 These activities encompass agriculture (seed exchange, machinery movement, grazing, etc.), migration, transportation, and trade.
-Invasive plant species are plants that are not native to a region where it is enumerated and have detrimental impacts on the environment (Uzomachukwu et al., 2024).
+Invasive plant species are plants that are not native to a region where it is introduced and have detrimental impacts on the environment (Uzomachukwu et al., 2024).
 Some of their notable features include rapid growth rates, extensive dispersal capabilities, large and rapid reproductive output and broad environmental tolerance (Birthisel et al., 2021; Shephard et al., 2022).
 These attributes give them competitive advantages over the indigenous plant species.
-Some invasive plant species that have been detected in Nigeria include Alternanthera brasilliana, Alternanthera sessilis, Chromolaena odorata, Hyptis suaveolens, Commelina benghalensis and Tithonia diversifolia, Acmella brachyglossa, Mimosa diplotricha, Leucaena leucocephala (Borokini, 2011; Tanimola et al., 2017; Ogunjobi et al., 2019; Obiakara et al., 2023).
+Some invasive plant species that have been detected in Nigeria include Alternanthera brasiliana, Alternanthera sessilis, Chromolaena odorata, Hyptis suaveolens, Commelina benghalensis and Tithonia diversifolia, Acmella brachyglossa, Mimosa diplotricha, Leucaena leucocephala (Borokini, 2011; Tanimola et al., 2017; Ogunjobi et al., 2019; Obiakara et al., 2023).

-Invasive plants species have negative effects on living and non-living entities of the environment.
+Invasive plants specieses have negative effects on living and non-living entities of the environment.
 Shuvar et al. (2021) reported that the ecological integrity of native habitats and ecosystems is negatively impacted by the homogenisation of flora and fauna caused by invasive plant species.
-Their presence in ecosystems intensely reduces the diversity and richness of native species (Dornelas et al., 2014; Rivas-Torres et al., 2017), and this may affect the survival of some endangered plant species (Syliver et al., 2020).
+Their presence in ecosystems substantially reduces the diversity and richness of native species (Dornelas et al., 2014; Rivas-Torres et al., 2017), and this may affect the survival of some endangered plant species (Syliver et al., 2020).
 As a result of this, some ecosystem functions such as nutrient cycling, biomass production and water dynamics are disrupted (Langmaier and Lapin, 2020; Pyšek et al., 2020; Rai and Singh, 2020; Obiakara et al., 2023).

-Invasive plant species are recognised as a global threat to forestry, owing to their direct and indirect harmful impacts on forest health and related ecosystems (Rai and Sing, 2020).
+Invasive plant species are recognised as a global threat to forestry, owing to their direct and indirect harmful impacts on forest health and related ecosystems (Rai and Singh, 2020).
 The prevalence of invasive plant species has gone beyond free areas as they are now being reported in protected areas across the world (Borokini, 2011).
 Monitoring the status of invasive species in tree crops and forest plantations is essential for informed management decisions.
-This study identified weed species in selected tree crop and forest tree plantations in Ibadan to evaluate the prevalence of invasive weed species within the plant community
+This study identified weed species in selected tree crop and forest tree plantations in Ibadan to evaluate the prevalence of invasive weed species within the plant community.

 2. Materials and Methods